acollamati/starchat-doc/docs/index.md

 * _checkTimestamp_: Check if the current time is Equal, LessOrEqual, Less, Greater, GreaterOrEqual to the argument time in EPOC
   * first argument is the timestamp: a timestamp in EPOC (in seconds)
   * second argument is the operator: any of Equal, LessOrEqual, Less, Greater, GreaterOrEqual
+* _double_: transform a string into a double, useful for score comparison (see, eq, lt, gt, lte, gte operators)

 <!--Only if you have loaded a Word2Vec model: